 The Center for Divorce Education’s Children in Between Online (CIBO) is the only court-authorized online parenting education program.
 This online program is offered in both English and Spanish.
 You do not need a court order to take CIBO, and you can take it up to sixty days before you file your case.
 Please note that if you are ordered to attend mediation or emergency intervention, you will be required to complete the Focus on Children in-class parenting education program regardless of whether you have completed this online course.
 After you complete Children in Between Online, you will receive a “Certificate of Completion,” which is your proof for the court that you completed the program.
 To learn more about the CDE’s Children In Between Online course go to

 Both programs are approximately four (4) hours long.

-Jennifer R. Ward and Tania K. Harvey of Ward Family Law, LLC are experienced family law attorneys that can guide you through the parent education course process in Cook County, Illinois.
+Jennifer R. Ward of WARD FAMILY LAW, LLC is an experienced family law attorney that can guide you through the parent education course process in Cook County, Illinois.

 If you would like an attorney to contact you for a free consultation, please complete this form.